david-fong/detect-devtools-via-debugger-heartstop/README.md

 1. Worker thread replies with an opening heartbeat.
 1. Main thread reacts by starting a timer to expect the closing heartbeat.
 1. Worker thread's message handler encounters a debugger statement.
-1. If devtools are closed, the worker will immediately send an acknowledgement to the main thread, and the main thread conclude that devtools are closed.
+1. If devtools are closed, the worker will immediately send an acknowledgement to the main thread, and the main thread will conclude that devtools are closed.
-1. If devtools are opened, the _worker_ will enter a debugging session, and the main thread will timeout waiting for the response, concluding that the debugger must be open.
+1. If devtools are opened, the _worker_ will enter a debugging session, and the main thread will notice that the Worker has not responded sufficiently quickly, concluding that the debugger must be open.
 The main thread will _not_ be blocked by the worker's debugging session, but it's timeout _response_ will be blocked by any heavy processing in the main thread ahead of it in the event queue.

 It assumes that the browser always enters debugging when devtools are open for any thread that encounters a debugging statement.
 Please read on to find out about browser support.